simonaturco/simonaturco.github.io/_portfolio/MRI_radiomics_genomics.md

 </figure>

 <!-- <img src='/images/imaging_pipe.png' width='400px', align='left'> -->
-Leveraging a unique datasets, including prostate cancer patients who underwent mpMRI and whose biopsied tumor tissue where sequenced.
-Here, we investigated whether <a href="https://www.mdpi.com/2072-6694/15/12/3074" target="_blank">imaging features extracted from multiparametric MRI correlated with transcriptomics features extracted from RNAseq</a>imaging features extracted from multiparametric MRI correlated with transcriptomics features extracted from RNAseq.
-We developed machine learning frameworks to identify the most relevant imaging and transcriptomics features and analyzed the correlation between them.
+Leveraging a unique datasets, including prostate cancer patients who underwent mpMRI and whose biopsied tumor tissue where sequenced, we explored  <a href="https://www.mdpi.com/2072-6694/15/12/3074" target="_blank"> radiogenomics in prostate cancer </a>.
+We investigated whether imaging features extracted from multiparametric MRI correlated with transcriptomics features extracted from RNAseq.
+To this end, we developed machine learning frameworks to identify the most relevant imaging and transcriptomics features and analyzed the correlation between them.

 <figure>
   <img src='/images/NKI_correlations_0.1.png' alt="Network architecture" >
   <figcaption>Heatmap describing the Pearson correlation between imaging and transcriptomics features.
 Only coefficients with <i>p</i>-value ≤0.2
  are shown. * <i>p</i> < 0.05. </figcaption>
 </figure>

 We found a significant link especially between perfusion-based imaging features, extracted from MRDI, with transcriptomics features related to related to cell proliferation and migration, and associated with prostate cancer aggressiveness and progression.